Eating for weight loss, eating to boost those gains, eating to fuel yourself and keep the hanger at bay.

 There are plenty of natural herbal supplements such as black cohosh root, dandelion, maca, ginger, lemon balm, and chamomile that you can use to soothe PMS symptoms, heal PCOS, boost immunity, bring back your libido, and eliminate those pesky menopausal symptoms.

 If you want a more holistic approach to addressing hormone health, you can also opt for Happy Healthy Hippie’s Go With the Flow supplement.
-The formula includes a collection of curated herbs specifically for female reproductive, menstrual, and hormonal health.
+The formula includes a collection of curated hormone balance herbs specifically for female reproductive, menstrual, and hormonal health.